-If one or both Contestants are in danger of coming out of the ring, or either Contestants effectiveness is hindered by the ropes, or if there is a problem with protective equipment, contest area or attire the Referee shall call "Stop".
-Both Contestants shall stop engaging immediately until the Referee has rectified the problem & instructs them to continue.
+If one or both Contestants are in danger of coming out of the ring, or either Contestants effectiveness is hindered by the ropes, or if there is a problem with protective equipment, contest area or attire the Referee shall call "stop" and "time".
+Both Contestants shall stop engaging immediately until the Referee has rectified the problem and instructs them to continue.